Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/export.md

 #### Copy Export Options
 This button copies the current `Export Options` to all other scenes within the `BLEND`-file.

-### LOD Distance
-These settings define from which distances (in meters) LOD stages are displayed.
 <br><br/>
 <p style="text-align:right">[*&nbsp;*{: .fa .fa-database} Back to SEUT Reference](../seut.html){: .btn .btn-blue}</p>